pete-murphy/pete-murphy.github.io/site/posts/react-router-view-transitions-api.md

 ---
-title: Experimenting with View Transitions API in React
-htmlTitle: Experimenting with View Transitions API in React
-displayTitle: Experimenting with View Transitions API in React
 author: Me
 date: May 17, 2023
 tags: [react, react-router, view transitions]
 ---

+# Experimenting with View Transitions API in React

 Recently I wanted to implement something like what Material UI calls the [container transform pattern](https://m3.material.io/styles/motion/transitions/transition-patterns#b67cba74-6240-4663-a423-d537b6d21187).
 From the Material 3 docs: